unibo-dtm-se-2425-Cheese-Chase/report/sections/05-validation/index.md

 Examples include:
 - Entity movement and speed adjustment (FR1, FR2)
-- Pause timing and callback management (FR10)
+- Pause timing and callback management (FR9)
-- LevelManager score/life resets and level transitions (FR8, FR9)
 - Mouse and Cat goal logic and collision reactions (FR4–FR7)

 All unit tests passed successfully, confirming stability of each module in isolation.